-- 3.1 The contractor shall notify the Engineer 3 weeks prior to the date of ramp bridge closure and detour implementation.
-The contractor shall meet with the Engineer's representatives to discuss their traffic mitigation plan at least 1 week before the date of the first closure and as needed between construction stages.
-Traffic mitigation plan should at a minimum include: - Proposed Timing Plan changes and any models - Anticipated locations of concern - A map in electronic format displaying the locations and names of the signals and owning agency as detailed in Paragraphs 3.2 and 3.3 below. - Other traffic mitigation efforts - 3.2 Once a ramp closure has been implemented by the contractor, the contractor shall then be solely responsible for the following signals' controller programming until completion of all closures necessary to complete the contractor's work.
-Maintenance at these locations for items other than controller programming issues or incidents caused by controller programming or other construction done by the contractor shall remain with the Commission.
-If any part of an existing traffic signal or its controller within the limits of this project has otherwise been modified or adjusted by the contractor, or the contractor makes any roadway changes to reduce the traffic capacity through a signalized intersection within the limits of the project, or the contractor begins work at an intersection with signals already in operation, the contractor shall then be solely responsible for that signal's controller programming and all signal maintenance as specified in 902.2 and 902.3, except for power costs, until Final Acceptance of the project.
+- 3.1 The contractor shall notify the Engineer at least 2 weeks prior to the date of any work impacting the Commission's signals as described in Section 3.2.
+The contractor shall meet with the Engineer's representatives to discuss their traffic mitigation plan at least 1 week before the date of the first impacts and as needed between construction stages.
+Traffic mitigation plan should at a minimum include: - Proposed Timing Plan changes and any models - Anticipated locations of concern - A map in electronic format displaying the locations and names of the signals and owning agency as detailed in Paragraphs 3.2 and 3.3 below. - Other traffic mitigation efforts - 3.2 Once any part of an existing traffic signal or its controller within the limits of this project has otherwise been modified or adjusted by the contractor, or the contractor makes any roadway changes to reduce the traffic capacity through a signalized intersection within the limits of the project, or the contractor begins work at an intersection with signals already in operation, the contractor shall then be solely responsible for that signal's controller programming and all signal maintenance as specified in 902.2 and 902.3, except for power costs, until Final Acceptance of the project.
 Traffic signal maintenance and timing responsibilities shall be broken down in accordance with the below schedules:

-Signals Affected:
+Commission Signals Affected: